jreisinger/docs/data/notes/prometheus.md

 * come from service discovery (metadata) and relabelling
 * service discovery metadata are converted to target labels
 * default ones: `instance`, `job`

+# Tips and tricks

+* Prometheus uses base units (such as bytes and seconds) and leaves pretty printing to frontend tools like Grafana

+Useful metrics

+* process_resident_memory_bytes - how much memory is the application using (in bytes)

 # Sources